ressurectit/ng-grid/readme.md

  - `inputs`
     - `pagingOptions: {pagesDispersion?: number, itemsPerPageValues: number[]}` - Gets or sets options specific to paging implementation DEFAULT: {itemsPerPageValues: null, pagesDispersion: 4}
     - `page: number` - Gets or sets index of currently selected page
     - `itemsPerPage: number` - Gets or sets number of items currently used for paging
     - `totalCount: number` - Gets or sets number of all items that are paged with current filter criteria
  - `outputs`
+    - `pageChange: EventEmitter<number>` - Occurs when index of currently selected page has been changed
+    - `itemsPerPageChange: EventEmitter<number>` - Occurs when number of items per page currently selected has been changed

+---
+### `LoadMorePagingComponent` - Paging that uses simple button to load more content

+#### *Summary*
+Paging that allows you load more data on demand.
+Always adding next page to be loaded.
+This paging requires total count to be equal number of displayed items plus one if there is more data to be displayed, otherwise it should be less or equal to number of currently displayed items.

+#### *Extends*
+- `PagingAbstractComponent`

+#### *Decorators*
+ - `Component()`
+    - `selector: "load-more-paging"`
+    - `changeDetection: ChangeDetectionStrategy.OnPush`

+#### *Properties*
+ - `inputs`
+    - `itemsPerPage: number` - Gets or sets number of items currently used for paging
+    - `totalCount: number` - Gets or sets number of all items that are paged with current filter criteria
+ - `outputs`